JHawk: Early life

-JHawk grew up in a cultured park of Los Angeles, Leimert Park.
-Both mother and father being musicians, mother being a local vocalist and father being a multi-instrumentalist.
-He is also the great nephew to The Chambers Brothers, (Time Has Come Today), often observing the band rehearse and play live shows for their great grandmother.
-Shortly after receiving his first music sequencer software Hip Hop EJay from his father, he started making beats at the age of 11 and desired to become a music producer.
+JHawk grew up in Leimert Park, Los Angeles.
+His parents are musicians, mother being a local vocalist and father being a multi-instrumentalist.
+He is a great nephew to The Chambers Brothers, and he often observed the band rehearse and play live shows for his great-grandmother.
+Shortly after his father gave him his first music sequencer software, Hip Hop eJay, he started making beats at the age of 11 and desired to become a music producer.
 Stating to Killerhiphophop's Quez, "I put out my 1st song on the internet when I was about 15-16, and I've just been going hard ever since".

 Music career

 2008–present

 After 3 years and a junior at Daniel Murphy High School, the Archdiocese decided to shut the school's doors.
 Jeremy, who'd been building a name for himself on campus by recording students in his bedroom studio at his grandmother's was forced to relocate senior year.
 Stating to KHH, " I went to a private school called Daniel Murphy.
 It got shut down actually.
 I had to complete my last year of High School at a new High School".
 After moving out of his grandmother's house, he moved in with his father.
 Gutting the garage and making a studio space in the spring of 2008.
 Often recording his cousin Left Brain, who brought Tyler The Creator, Hodgy Beats, Casey Veggies, of the year old collective Odd future.
 Recording and producing for the collective, The Odd Future Tape, The Dena Tape.

-JHawk attended The Academy of Music and Performing Arts Alexander Hamilton High School (Los Angeles) in the summer of 2008.
+JHawk attended The Academy of Music and Performing Arts at Hamilton High School in the summer of 2008.
 Due to a credit issue, he was required to attend a piano lesson class for admission and freshman PE class his senior year.
-Subsequently, adding an Electronic Music and Music History course, soon meeting friend Syd Tha Kyd in Hamilton's Mr. Bruning electronic music class.
+Subsequently, adding an Electronic Music and Music History course, soon meeting friend Syd Tha Kyd in Hamilton's electronic music class.
 After being at Hamilton for months and remaining unnoticed he aggressively fought to gain attention.
-Garnering his Myspace page he began to send out beats, connecting with YG (rapper) on MySpace, the two collaborated on songs that would combine for over 3 Million plays.
+Garnering his Myspace page he began to send out beats, connecting with YG on MySpace, the two collaborated on songs that would combine for over 3 Million plays.

+JHawk signed a co-music publishing deal with Kara DioGuardi and Stephen Finfer's Arthouse Entertainment, now administered by BMG Chrysalis.